Highburton C.E. First Academy

 Universal Provision is through quality first teaching which is the first step in responding to children who have SEND.
 This incorporates some interventions and strategies to support learning.
 Interventions at Universal Level may be recorded on Support Plans and Record of Interventions sheet which identify group targets and strategies to support learning.

 At SEN Support, children are placed on the SEN register as barriers to learning are affecting progress in one or more of the following: Communication and Interaction, Cognitive and Learning, Social, Mental and Emotional Health and Sensory and /or Physical.
 SEN Support takes the form of a four-part cycle (assess, plan, do, review).
 This is known as the graduated approach.
-At Highburton CE (VC) First School, children at the SEN Support level have an SEN Support Plan which identifies individual targets and strategies to support learning.
+At Highburton CE First Academy, children at the SEN Support level have an SEN Support Plan which identifies individual targets and strategies to support learning.
 The children receive evidence-based support and interventions that are matched to their areas of need.
 Support Plans are shared with parents in line with the school’s assessment and reporting cycle at the end of each term.

 EHCPs identify the specific needs, outcomes and provision for individual pupils with SEND who require support beyond what the school can offer.
 They receive additional support that can be provided using high needs funding made available through the EHCP.